 After identifying the presence of the problem, you need to diagnose the cause that is causing the issue.
 Yes, there could be multiple reasons for a site’s slow page load time.
 Here are some of them:

-- Server is slow to respond to request.
+- A server is slow to respond to the request.

 - Requested resources embedded in page are large.

 - Page contains server-side code that requires significant processing.

 - Database is slow to respond.